-Our 24 hour itinerary in St. Remy revolves around the southern section of town in the shadows of Saint-Paul asylum, an area where Vincent Van Gogh painted some of his most famous paintings, within easy walking distance of the ancient Roman ruins of Glanum.
+Our 24-hour itinerary in St. Remy revolves around the southern section of town in the shadows of Saint-Paul asylum, an area where Vincent Van Gogh painted some of his most famous paintings, within an easy walking distance of the ancient Roman ruins of Glanum.

 - Glanum, the interesting Roman site built upon a Greek one at the foot of the Alpilles mountain range, with some interesting drainage features, a wine smoking room, an intact mausoleum, triumphal arch and more.

 - Visit Van Gogh's rooms in the Saint Paul asylum (Maison de santé Saint-Paul) and stroll the grounds.
 Still an active mental hospital, it was once an Augustine monastery built in the 12th century and still carries some of the features of its Romanesque history.
 You can visit the van Gogh's (reconstructed) rooms, the gardens and landscapes familiar from van Gogh works.

 - Have lunch outside your hotel, the Villa Glanum.

 Van Gogh Art Trail